plblum/jivs/planning/ModelRules Design Overview.md

 * issuesFound - null or an array of IssueFound, including both validation and external generation.

 ### 4.5 ValueHostValidateResult
-ValueHostValidateResult is an object representing the state of validation from a single Validatable ValueHost (implementation of IValidatableValueHostBase including InputValueHost and PropertyValueHost).
+ValueHostValidateResult is an object representing the state of validation from a single Validatable ValueHost (implementation of IValidatableValueHostBase including TextValueHost and PropertyValueHost).
 It includes these values:

 * status - enumerated type providing a sense of lifecycle: NotAttempted, NeedsValidation (because the input changed), Undetermined, Invalid, Valid, Disabled.
 * issuesFound - null or an error of IssueFound, limited to those